cysouw/diathesis/text/c03_summaryDia.md

 ### *Unpersönliches Vorgangspassiv* (*werden+Partizip*) {#sec:summary-unpersonlicher-vorgangspassiv}

-The ~~Unpersönliches Vorgangspassiv~~ is a construction consisting of the light verb *werden* with a participle of an intransitive verb (full discussion in [@sec:participles-werden-impersonal-passive]).
+The ~~Unpersönlicher Vorgangspassiv~~ is a construction consisting of the light verb *werden* with a participle of an intransitive verb (full discussion in [@sec:participles-werden-impersonal-passive]).
 Only ~~agentive~~ ('unergative') intransitive verbs like *tanzen* 'to dance' [@next] or *schlafen* 'to sleep' allow for this construction without any nominative subject (not even a valency-simulating *es* is needed).
 The name 'passive' is rather unfitting for this diathesis, but it is retained here because of widespread usage.
-This construction is arguably closely related to the ~~Vorgangspassiv~~ for transitive verbs (see [@sec:summary-vorgangspassiv]).
+This construction is closely related to the ~~Vorgangspassiv~~ for transitive verbs (see [@sec:summary-vorgangspassiv]).

 ::: ex
 a.
 Die Jungs tanzen.